 Instructions

-5. Return the beef to the pot along with any juices that are on the plate, stir, cover, and bring to a boil.
-Reduce the heat to a low simmer and cook uncovered for 45 minutes.
-Taste the soup for seasonings at this point and adjust if needed.
+- Return the beef to the pot along with any juices that are on the plate, stir, cover, and bring to a boil.
+Reduce the heat to a low simmer and cook uncovered for 30 minutes.
+Taste the soup for seasonings and adjust if needed.

-6. Add the barley to the soup, stir, partially cover the pot with the lid and cook another 30 minutes until the barley is tender.
+- Add the barley to the soup, stir, partially cover the pot with the lid and cook for 1 hour until the barley is tender.
 Stir in the parsley and serve in bowls with fresh black pepper and more parsley if desired.

 Could I substitute the barley for potatoes instead?